Vanwhervin/Cybersecurity-portfolio/README.md

 # Cybersecurity-portfolio
-"A portfolio for showcasing my progress and achievements in cybersecurity."in
+"A portfolio for showcasing my progress and achievements in cybersecurity."
 # About Me
 **Elecia Emilie Van Whervin:**
 **Detroit, Michigan:**